Tarun-Rajan99/MSc-Project/02_reading/clustering.md

 - It states :  each clustering should be similar to the clustering of its predecessor, while accurately reflecting the properties of its own data
 - uses an extended definition of evolutionary clustering instead of targeting the similarity of two successive clusterings they demand the similarity of a clustering to all previous clusterings.They call this the over-time stabilityand introduced it, because small changes between twotimestamps could develop to huge changes over several timesteps.
+- They note an intuitive ideafor achieving a temporal linkage would be to simplycompare clustering pairs of successive points in time.
+This approach would strongly weight variation between two points in time and neglect long-term change